spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/enable-cpu-hotplug.md

 - A VM deployed and active in Palette.

-## Enable Hotplug
+## Manage CPU and Memory

-Select the tab that corresponds to the method you want to use to enable CPU hotplug in your VM.
+Select the tab that corresponds to the method you want to use to enable CPU or memory hotplug in your VM.

 <Tabs groupId="method">
 <TabItem label="UI" value="ui">